veyeimaging/rk35xx_firefly/How to use MV and RAW series cameras on Firefly's board.md

 ```
 On the ROC-RK3588S-PC, the camera is mounted on i2c-7, with an i2c address of 0x3b.

-On the ROC-RK3566-PC, the camera is mounted on i2c-4.
+On the ROC-RK3566-PC and ROC-RK3576-PC, the camera is mounted on i2c-4.

 - Check the video0 device node:
 ```